Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 3. The Always-On Teams Culture

-Microsoft Teams is incredible for productivity.
+Tools like Teams are incredible for productivity.

-It’s also a psychological landmine.
+They’re also a psychological trap.

-Green dot = available.
+Green dot = available

-Available = responsive.
+Available = responsive

-Responsive = valuable.
+Responsive = valuable

 So what do we do?